spaceitup/checkout-android/README.rst

     PaymentTheme.Builder builder = PaymentTheme.createBuilder();
     builder.setPaymentListTheme(R.style.CustomTheme_Toolbar);

-The example-basic app contains a `themes.xml <./example-basic/src/main/res/values/themes.xml>`_ file that contains the custom theme for the PaymentList.
+The example-basic app contains a `themes.xml <./example-basic/src/main/res/values/themes.xml>`_ file that contains the custom theme for the PaymentList screen.

 Theming ChargePayment screen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to the theming of the PaymentList, the ChargePayment screen can also be themed by creating a custom theme and setting it in the PaymentTheme.
-Unlike the PaymentList, the ChargePayment screen does not contain a toolbar and therefor the custom theme should not contain theming of a toolbar.
+Similar to the theming of the PaymentList screen, the ChargePayment screen can also be themed by creating a custom theme and setting it in the PaymentTheme.
+Unlike the PaymentList screen, the ChargePayment screen does not contain a toolbar and therefor the custom theme should not contain theming of a toolbar.

 Code sample how to create and set a custom ChargePayment theme: